 I am a lecturer of Energy and Thermodynamics in the Department of Mechanical Engineering, at the University of South Wales, in the United Kingdom.
-I am the course leader for MSc Mechanical Engineering, responsible for delivering first- second- and third-year thermofluids, second-year aerodynamics, and third-year engineering design - computational fluid dynamics (CFD), and Advanced CFD (4th year/MSc).
+I am the course leader for MSc Mechanical Engineering, responsible for delivering first- second- and third-year thermofluids, second-year aerodynamics, third-year engineering design - computational fluid dynamics (CFD), and Advanced CFD (4th year/MSc).
 I was previously a lecturer at Curtin University in Western Australia, where I taught fluid mechanics modules, FM433, EM100 and FM230.
 I am also an editor/expert reviewer for Edanz editing, and a resident welfare tutor on campus.

 My primary research field is the study of turbulence using computational fluid dynamics (CFD); particularly Large Eddy Simulation (LES) of turbulent boundary layers, turbulent jets, and boundary layer control.
 I am active in the biomechanics research field, particularly CFD modelling of the hemodynamics of the left descending coronary artery.
 For my research, I generally prefer to use (and contribute to) open-source software; particularly OpenFOAM, Nek5000, python, paraview and Linux.
 My project students have studied a diverse range of topics ranging from the hydrodynamics of humpback whale flippers to producing CFD models of the Curtin FSAE car in conjunction with iVEC.